 Given the strong evidence of the damaging effects of air pollution on skin, in the rest of this post I share in more depth how poor air quality damages your skin and shortens your life span.
 After which I show you how you can keep your skin looking smooth and younger for longer using air purifiers and without having to uproot your life to the countryside.
 By the end of this post you should be well versed in one of the best kept skin care secret.

 How Poor Air Makes You Age Faster

 Air pollution is considered to be one of the largest environmental health threats.
 Many of us consider air pollution to be an outdoor challenge.
 However, air pollution can occur inside the home too.
-Fitness fanatic Jillian Michaels wrote in her recent book about how indoor air can sometimes be more harmful than outside air.
+Fitness fanatic Jillian Michaels wrote in her recent book (available at Amazon) about how indoor air can sometimes be more harmful than outside air.

 Air pollution is often associated with things like gas stoves, badly installed wood-burning units with poor ventilation etc. What we often overlook is pollution from our furnishings combined with the fact that between the times we spend at home and at work we spend a total of about 90% of our time indoors in constant interaction with our furnishings.

 Things like carpets, cabinets and other furniture in our homes produce airborne chemicals like benzene, ethylene glycol, or formaldehyde which are very poisonous.
 The process by which these gases are produced is called “off-gassing.”
 Also, four of the top ten gasses produced by our furniture are considered “acute” hazards or irritants.

 Indoor air pollution is not only a contributor or cause of diseases like lung cancer, asthma, and other infections but can also have detrimental effects on your skin especially through allergic skin reactions.
 What's more, it also quickens the aging process of your skin and body.